nus-cs2103-AY2021S1/ip/docs/README.md

 ### Customised for young punks.

-The grandma task mananger application caters to the younger generation using crude language and gen Y humour.
+The grandma task manager application caters to the younger generation using crude language and gen Y humour.

 ## Usage

+The curly braces, such as {USER_INPUT}, means that user input is required.

+Square brackets, such as [OPTIONAL_FIELD], means that the specified input is not required

 ### Help - view the list of available commands.